 RNN Use in speech recognition applications, they use time series data.
 These time series data help in future prediction.[5]
 Use in language translation, natural language processing (NLP), speech recognition and image captioning.
 Common applications such as Siri, voice search and Google translate.
 RNN shares weight parameters within each layer of the network.
 Back propagation and gradient descent help in reinforcement learning with the adjustment of weight.[6]

-Traditional back propagation is specific to sequence of data, but the RNN uses a back Propagation Through Time (BPTT) algorithm to Determine the gradient.
+Traditional back propagation is specific to sequence of data, but the RNN uses a Back Propagation Through Time (BPTT) algorithm to determine the gradient.

-Auto encoders and variations auto encoders
+Auto Encoders and Variational Auto Encoders

 Variational Auto Encoders (VAE) are widely used for generating realistic images and speech.
 It is the base of generative AI.
 Autoencoders encode unlabeled data into compress representation, and decode the data back to its original form.
 Plain Auto encoders were used for reconstructing blurry images.
 Variations Auto encoders not only reconstruct data, but also to output variations on the original data.

 This ability to generate new data ignited a rapid fire succession of new technologies.
-From generative adversarial network (GAN) to diffusion models capable of producing more realistic, but fake images.
+From Generative Adversarial Networks (GANs) to diffusion models capable of producing more realistic, but fake images.

 Autoencoders are made up of blocks of encoder and decoder that also support today’s large language model.
 Encoders arrange similar data closer together in an abstract form, and compress data sets into a dense presentation.
 [7]

-Fig 2: The variational autoencoders (VAEs); (Source: https://medium.com/ tech-ai-made-easy /what-are-variational-autoencoders-vaes-449e3ba9d208 by Francesco Franco)
+Figure 2: The Variational Autoencoders (VAEs); (Source: https://medium.com/ tech-ai-made-easy /what-are-variational-autoencoders-vaes-449e3ba9d208 by Francesco Franco)

 Advantages